 This last cost might surprise you but it’s the cost of owning a rental and dealing with tenants.
 You’ll need to spend some time finding a tenant, doing a background check, making sure they pay their rent on time, and occasionally checking on the property.
 And, since “time is money”, there is a cost implication to you.
 It can be minimized, though, with an investment into a good property and a property management team.

-Before you let this list scare you away, remember: every investment has costs… whether it’s the transaction fees or management fees charged by your stockbroker or mutual fund manager, or whether it’s these 4 costs associated with rental property in Tulsa.
+Before you let this list scare you away, remember: every investment has costs… whether it’s the transaction fees or management fees charged by your stockbroker or mutual fund manager, or whether it’s these 4 costs associated with rental property in Oklahoma.
 What’s important for you to decide is whether the benefits far outweigh the costs.
 And when it comes to rental property, we believe they do.